SparkPost/wordpress-sparkpost/tags/1.1.5/readme.txt

 Option 2: Install manually:

 1. Download the plugin zip file by clicking on the _Download_ button on [this page](https://wordpress.org/plugins/sparkpost).
-1. Unzip the plugin zip file into your Wordpress plugins directory (usually `wp-content/plugins`)
+1. Unzip the plugin zip file into your WordPress plugins directory (usually `wp-content/plugins`)
-1. In the Wordpress Admin Panel, go to the _Plugins_ page.
+1. In the WordPress Admin Panel, go to the _Plugins_ page.
 In the list, you should see your new **SparkPost** plugin.
 1. Click **Activate** to activate your new plugin.

-Upon successful activation, **SparkPost** will appear on the _Settings_ menu in the Wordpress Admin Panel.
+Upon successful activation, **SparkPost** will appear on the _Settings_ menu in the WordPress Admin Panel.
 Click on _Settings -> SparkPost_ to open the SparkPost plugin configuration page and complete setup.

 Fill in each plugin configuration field: